abinit/abinit/doc/tutorial/eph4zpr.md

 At the level of the implementation, the number of bands in the two sums is defined by [[nband]] while the $\qq$-mesh is specified by [[eph_ngqpt_fine]] (or [[ddb_ngqpt]] if DFPT potentials should not be interpolated).
-The list of temperatures is defined by the [[tmesh]] input variable in Kelvin.
+The list of temperatures in Kelvin is defined by the [[tmesh]] input variable.
 For the sake of simplicity, the dependence on $T$ will be omitted in the following.
 Keep in mind, however, that all the equations in which $\Sigma$ appears have an additional dependence on the physical temperature T.